Netcracker/DRNavigator/README.md

     EOF
     ```

-    *Important*: Don't forget to specify any other IP addresses and DNS names that you plan to use to connect to the site-manager.,
+    **Important**: Do not forget to specify any other IP addresses and DNS names that you plan to use to connect to the site-manager.
-    e.g. it's required to specify ingress name (`ingress.name` value from helm installation), to use this certificate
+    For example, it is required to specify the ingress name (`ingress.name` value from helm installation) to use this certificate
     to connect outside the cloud (from sm-client).
-    For this specify additional `DNS.#` and `IP.#` fields.
+    For this, specify the additional `DNS.#` and `IP.#` fields.

     2.2.
 Create the CA certificate: